Abercrombie House

-Abercrombie House is a heritage-listed historic home located in Bathurst, New South Wales, Australia.
-It was constructed in the 1870s by the Stewart family who were pioneers in the Bathurst region.
+Abercrombie House is a heritage-listed historic house and house museum located in Bathurst, New South Wales, Australia.
+It was constructed in the 1870s by the Stewart family, pioneers in the Bathurst region.

-William Stewart arrived in Australia from England in 1825 as the Lieutenant Governor General of New South Wales (effectively second in command in the early years of the penal colony of New South Wales).
-As a reward for his service to the colony, William was granted land in Bathurst, and it was his eldest son James Stewart who built Abercrombie House.

-The house is considered to be of great historical significance.
-It is listed on the National Trust Register.
-It is also on the New South Wales Heritage Register and the Australian Heritage Database which describes it as "an outstanding example of Victorian Tudor style architecture.
+Considered to be of historical significance, the house was added to the New South Wales Heritage Register on 5 December 2006.
+It was also added to non-statutory lists by the NSW branch of the National Trust and the now defunct Register of the National Estate on 21 March 1978, where it was described as "an outstanding example of Victorian Tudor style architecture.
 It is built of granite with sandstone dressing to the quoins and window surrounds, and there are two storeys together with an attic floor.
 The building's most striking feature is its array of curvilinear parapeted gables topped by iron finials."

+History

+Lieutenant Colonel William Stewart arrived in the penal Colony of New South Wales from England in 1825 as the Lieutenant-Governor of New South Wales.
+As a reward for his service to the Colony, in 1827 Stewart was granted land in Bathurst, and his eldest son, James, built Abercrombie House.

-The 50 acre land and house is currently owned by the Rex Henry Morgan Family.
+The 50 acre land and house is currently owned by Rex Morgan and his family.
 Since 1969 the Morgan family has made major restorations to the house.
-The House is currently occupied by Christopher Morgan and his family.
+The house is currently occupied by Christopher Morgan and his family.